vmchale/apple/README.md

 the [zoo package](https://cran.r-project.org/web/packages/zoo/index.html) and matrix multiplication is also faster.

+### JIT'ed Calculator

+There are no imports.

+Recursive functions are not allowed.

+Sorting is not implemented (this is a defect and may be fixed in the future).

 ## Dimension As a Functor

 This is based on J (and APL?).
 Looping is replaced by functoriality (rerank).